-The shell of your desk stand telephone receiver, the part you grasp to place at your ear is of sheet rubber, while the cap at the end which actually touches your ear is molded of rubber dust.
+The shell of your desk stand telephone receiver, the part you grasp to place at your ear, is of sheet rubber, while the cap at the end which actually touches your ear is molded of rubber dust.
 There are hundreds of telephone parts used in different places in the vast equipment that makes up a telephone system produced from sheet rubber.
-Then, too, rubber is used as insulation on many wires in every telephone exchange.
+On cords for telephone handsets, for police, aircraft and marine radio equipment, and for public address and railway telephone systems rubber insulated conductors are used.
+For added protection on cords used with telephones installed out of doors and cords used in damp localities, a completely rubber-covered cord is now being made.

-In making rubber covered wire, smoked sheets of crude rubber, from the East Indies; sulphur, from the Gulf states; pine tar oil, from the Carolinas; whiting and other products are combined in a mixer weighing some thirty-five tons.
-The compound is then strained through a fine mesh screen which delivers long spaghetti-like strands to a roller mill where they are flattened and further treated.
+In making rubber covered wire, smoked sheets of crude rubber from the East Indies, sulphur from the Gulf States, whiting and other products are combined in a mixer weighing some thirty-five tons.
+The compound is then strained through a fine mesh screen after which it is formed into a ribbon about 3'' wide and $3_1''$ thick, and wound on a reel.

-These strands are conveyed to special insulating and vulcanizing machines which take the bare wire and a ribbon of rubber and in one operation produce rubber insulated wire.
+These reels are conveyed to special insulating and vulcanizing machines which take the bare wire and a ribbon of rubber and in one operation produce rubber insulated wire.
 Several kinds of waxes are used in insulating and moisture-proofing compounds on wires and various telephone parts.
 Superla wax, a high melting paraffin, is used in moistureproofing the condenser in the handset type telephone transmitter.
 Beeswax is used for the same purpose in some types of handset receivers.
 Carnauba wax is used in the compound for moisture-proofing certain types of switchboard wires.
 This wax comes from the leaves of a palm tree (Copernicia Cerifera) that grows only in northern Brazil.
 During the hot season this wax exudes from and hardens on the leaves.
 The latter are cut off and dried when the wax becomes powdery and is easily removed, melted, and formed into blocks for shipment.